Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > > The short answer is that we can't do it using a derived type, and will have to *manually* communicate the data
 > > separately.
 The reason why can't use a derived type is because the address of `*position` is the address of the
 > > pointer.
 The offset between `num_cells` and `*position` is the size of the pointer and whatever padding the compiler
 > > adds.
-The memory we allocated somewhere else in the memory, as shown in the diagram below.
+It is not the data which `position` points to.
+The memory we allocated for `*position` is somewhere else in
+> > memory, as shown in the diagram below, and is non-contiguous with respect to the fields in the struct.
 > >
 > > <img src="fig/struct_with_pointer.png" alt="Memory layout for a struct with a pointer" height="320">
 > >